Bay View Series

-Bay View Series is a public artwork by American artist Peter Flanary (artist) located on the Bay View Public Library grounds, which is on the south side of Milwaukee, Wisconsin, United States.
+Bay View Series is a public artwork by American artist Peter Flanary located on the Bay View Public Library grounds, which is on the south side of Milwaukee, Wisconsin, United States.
 Flanary's 1993 Bay View Series consists of three granite rocks and one chunk of taconite iron ore.
 All have text on them, and the iron ore piece has a hole in the middle.
 The largest piece measures approximately 68 x 77 x 28 in.

 Description

 Peter Flanary's artwork outside the Bay View library is made up of four rocks placed around the building.
 The biggest and most prominent rock is a six-ton irregularly shaped piece of taconite iron ore, which is set into a concrete foundation.
 The iron ore has a 20 inch hole carved in the center.
 The other three boulders are granite, and are each placed next to a tree.
 All of the rocks have words carved into them.
 The boulder next to the Aspen tree, reads Aspen.
 The boulder next to the Willow tree, reads Willow.
 The boulder next to the Catalpa plant, reads Catulpa (sic).